Central idea: Christ is gracious and merciful. Doctrine: The surpassing wealth of knowing Christ. Practical application: Know Christ better.

 Practical application: Know Christ better

 - Lent is a particular call the Church offers us to know Christ better.
-In this case it is more under the aspect of Christ’s sufferings.
-How can we enter this dimension better in the weeks of Lent that remain?
+Lent is the call to know Christ under the aspect of suffering–Christ’s and our own.
+So, how can we enter the dimension of salvific suffering better in the weeks of Lent that remain?

-- In this encounter, we can bathe in Christ’s approval, like the caught woman who escaped condemnation.
+- In this encounter, we can bathe in Christ’s approval, despite our sins, like the caught woman who escaped condemnation.

 - When we lose these things out of allegiance to Christ, then we share in his sufferings.